Donut-Mod-Team/donut-mod/documentation/tibco_user_guide.md

 In order to make the mod work properly the data table needs to be formatted in a certain way.
 The type of values on the Y-axis (“Sector size by”) need to be continuous and labeled correctly, but as long as the correct formatting is followed, all data types supported by Spotfire® are supported in the donut chart.
 The type of values on the X-axis (“Color by”) need to be categorical.
-The center value supports only numerical values and the formatting supported for the center values is currency, scientific notation(6 digits), as well as both integer and real numbers.
+The center value supports only numerical values.
 Data needs to be loaded on both the Y and X axis.
 Percentages should be represented on a scale of 0-1.

+## Formatting

+ The formatting supported for the center values and labels is currency, scientific notation (6 digits), as well as both integer and real numbers.
+ By default, the decimals in a number is formatted to two digits, and thousand separators are enabled.
+Neither of the aforementioned can be changed through the formatting settings.

 ## Setting up the Donut chart